• Indigenous peoples in Canada

 Canada

-The Indigenous Peoples of Canada are collectively known as "Aboriginal Peoples".
+The Indigenous Peoples in Canada are collectively known as "Aboriginal Peoples".
 The Constitution Act of 1982 recognizes three groups of Aboriginal Peoples: Indians, Inuit and Métis.
-Aboriginal peoples in Canada are challenged by the slow implementation of the United Nations Declaration on the Rights of Indigenous Peoples, child welfare and violence against indigenous women and girls.
+In Canada, Indigenous Peoples continue to be harmed by the non-recognition of their rights and title, the harmful impacts of extractive industries on those rights, and the slow implementation of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
+At the same time, Indigenous Peoples face longstanding social inequities in areas such as health care, education, child welfare, and the ongoing crisis of violence against Indigenous women and girls.

 The Government of Canada has highlighted four important principles that govern its relations with Indigenous Peoples.
-These are the recognition of rights, respect, cooperation and partnership.
+These are the recognition of rights, respect, cooperation, and partnership.
 Unfortunately, these principles seem to come with little more than political rhetoric.
-In addition, Canada has not ratified ILO Convention 169.

-According to the 2016 Canadian Census, there were 1,673,785 Aboriginal Peoples in Canada, accounting for 4.9% of the total population.
-977,230 people identified as a First Nations person.
+According to the 2021 Canadian Census, there were approximately 1.8 million Indigenous individuals in Canada, comprising 5.0 % of the total population.
+1,048,405 people identified as First Nations.
 First Nations (defined as “Indians” in the Indian Act (R.S.C., 1985., 1985, c.
 I-5) and the Constitution Act (1982)) are diverse Nations and peoples representing more than 600 distinct First Nations and encompassing more than 60 languages.

-The Métis constitute a distinct Aboriginal nation, number 587,545 in 2016, many of whom live in urban centres.
-The Inuit represent an Indigenous People who have occupied Inuit Nunangat in Canada’s north, and numbered 65,025 in 2016.
+The Métis constitute a distinct Indigenous nation, numbering 624,220 in 2021, many of whom live in urban centres.
+The Inuit are an Indigenous People who have occupied Inuit Nunangat in Canada’s north, and numbered 70,545 in 2021.

-Indigenous Peoples and their allies are challenged by the slowness of substantive action on the implementation of the Declaration of the Rights of Indigenous Peoples of the United Nations.
-Even with a support government at the federal level, implementation remains a challenge for the state.
-The causes of this include pressures from the corporate sector and disputes within the government about how the implementation could move forward.
+Indigenous Peoples and their allies are challenged by the slowness of substantive action on the implementation of the UNDRIP.
+Even with a supportive government at the federal level including the adoption of the UN Declaration Act in 2023, implementation remains a challenge for the state.
+The causes of this include pressures from the corporate sector and disputes within the government about how implementation could move forward.

 Another struggle is related to child welfare.
-The Canadian Court of Human Rights (CHRT) ruled that the First Nations Children and Families Services Program (FNCFS), provided by the Government of Canada through the Department of Indian and Northern Affairs (INAC), has denied services of child welfare to many First Nations Children and families living in the reserves.
+The Canadian Court of Human Rights (CHRT) ruled that the First Nations Children and Families Services Program (FNCFS), provided by the Government of Canada through the Crown-Indigenous Relations and Northern Affairs, previously the Department of Indian and Northern Affairs (INAC), has denied services of child welfare to many First Nations Children and families living in the reserves.
 Despite welcoming the decision and swearing to act, the Canadian government has not complied.

 In late 2016, the Prime Minister announced new bilateral mechanisms between the federal government and the three national representative bodies for Indigenous Peoples: the Assembly of First Nations, Inuit Tapiriit Kanatami and the Métis nation.
 Such a formalized relationship between the federal government and Indigenous Peoples is certainly a step to improve relationships and work in a more collaborative manner.